Kipsengeret Koros

+Hon.
 Kipsengeret Koros (born 1979) is a Kenyan Politician and a Member of Parliament for Sigowet-Soin Constituency in Kericho County, Kenya.
 He was elected in 2017 on an Independent ticket where he garnered 20,284 votes against the outgoing's 13,068 votes.
 Koros is the second Member of Parliament since the inception of Sigowet-Soin Constituency in the year 2013.
 He won the seat after defeating Justice Kemei.